Yehia-ElBalky/Covid19-Project/README.md

 For this project, I have created an Interactive Covid19 Dashboard, where I:

-1) Performed Data Exploration using SQL.
+1) Performed Data Exploration using SQL (PostgreSQL).
 2) Created a Covid19 Tableau Dashboard.